 The North American Jewish Choral Festival is the premiere Jewish choral event.
 Held each summer since 1990, the Festival features five days of intensive workshops, study, performances, concerts, with hundreds of amateur and professional singers, conductors, educators, cantors and lovers of Jewish music from across North America and beyond.

-The Jeanne and Irwin Mandell Fund for New Music supports ZCF’s commissioning activities, specifically the composition of new works that are premiered by ZCF ensembles, which become part of the growing Jewish choral repertoire available to choirs worldwide.
-Twenty-one commissions, including 4 by Yehezkel Braun, Israel prize winner, have been produced through The Mandell Fund, enriching Zamir’s library of modern choral compositions and the choral repertoire around the world.
+The Mandell Rosen Fund for New Music supports ZCF’s commissioning activities, specifically the composition of new works that are premiered by ZCF ensembles, which become part of the growing Jewish choral repertoire available to choirs worldwide.
+Twenty-one commissions, including 4 by Yehezkel Braun, Israel prize winner, have been produced through The Mandell Rosen Fund, enriching Zamir’s library of modern choral compositions and the choral repertoire around the world.

 Zamir Noded, ZCF’s newest ensemble provides a high-level musical opportunity for young adults aged 18-30 to rehearse and perform high level Jewish choral music.
 Noded draws singers from across the tri-state area and beyond.